Chipped Tooth in Morgan Hill, CA

 - Second, stop any bleeding with a gauze.
 You can rinse out your mouth with warm water or warm salt water.
 Depending on the severity of the injury, you may want to take some over-the-counter medication to reduce swelling and relieve pain.

 - Third, recover any loose tooth fragments and store in milk or water.
-Dr. Reber may need to use the fragments while repairing the tooth, or use it as a reference for shape or color while restoring your smile.
+Dr. Dhillon may need to use the fragments while repairing the tooth, or use it as a reference for shape or color while restoring your smile.

 - Finally, contact Serenity Comprehensive Dental Care.
 As an emergency dentist, we will be available to treat your injury and advise on how to proceed with treatment.